AnonymerNiklasistanonym/FtpFileChangeDetecterPython/README.md

 # But what does it do
 The script checks if the modified time of an FTP file is new (in compariston to the last crawl).
 If yes it downloads the new file and updates the modified date in the *"_time.json"* file.

+It does even output what the additions of a text file were (in the console).

 # License